 Students experience the real classroom right from the beginning of the program.
 Our teacher certification courses provide a multitude of opportunities for candidates to work with mentors in area classrooms.
 Students who successfully complete our teacher preparation programs go on to teach in public or accredited private schools in grades K-12.

 Student Teach or Intern within one year!

-- Speech & Theater
+|Speech & Theater 9-12|

-Once you’ve received your initial certificate to teach in Missouri, Kansas offers the ability to earn a Kansas teaching certification without much difficulty.
+Once you’ve received your initial teacher certification to teach in Missouri, Kansas offers the ability to earn a Kansas teaching certification without much difficulty.
 You will need to be able to provide proof (transcripts) of the completion of an approved teacher preparation program, a current state-issued teaching certification, a bachelor’s degree, successful completion of competency examinations, fingerprint background check, and satisfy “recency” stipulations.